 I always say this, but the world didn’t need another lipstick brand.
 What the world did need, however, was more representation.
 I really wanted to create a brand that highlighted Indigenous faces and gave back to community.
 Since then, I’ve spent months researching manufacturers and learning about the business before we launched in 2016.
 Fast forward and it is clear that we are driven by passion.

-How specifically does it relate to sustainable design, production and/or consumption?
+How specifically does the business relate to sustainable design, production and/or consumption?

-What community or customer behaviors are you hoping to create or reinforce?
+What community or customer behaviours are you hoping to create or reinforce?